 The Complete Guide to Pellet Grills/Smokers with PID Controller

-You can find many modern pellet grills with this mechanism that will monitor the temperature within the grill and makes adjustments to maintain it.
+You can find many modern pellet grills with this mechanism that will monitor the temperature within the grill and make adjustments to maintain it.

 Previous generations of pellet grills used time-based controllers.
 To maintain a set temperature, they constantly turn the auger/fan on and off for a set amount of time.